nanomq/nanomq/docs/en_US/config-description/bridges.md

 - `username`: Specifies the username for the bridge.
 - `password`: Specifies the password for the bridge.
 - `forwards`: This is an array of topics that need to be forwarded to the remote MQTT server, including
-  - `remote_topic`: Topics refection that need to forward to in the remote MQTT server.
+  - `remote_topic`: Topics refection topic, will change the topic in publish msg.
+Just leave `remote_topic=""` to preserve the original topic in msg
   - `local_topic`: Topics that need to be forwarded to the remote MQTT server.
-  - `qos`

 - `ssl`: Contains settings for SSL/TLS security:
   - `key_password`: Specifies the password for the client's private key file, if it's password-protected.
   - `keyfile`: Specifies the path to the client's private key file.
   - `certfile`: Specifies the path to the client's certificate file.
   - `cacertfile`: Specifies the path to the server's root CA certificate file.
 This certificate is used to identify the AWS IoT server.
 - `subscription`: This is an array of topic objects that need to be subscribed from the remote MQTT server.
 Each object defines a topic and the QoS level for the subscription.
+Including
+  - `remote_topic`: The topic filter used to subscribe to the remote broker.
+  - `local_topic`: This is for Topic reflection, if you want the vanila way, then just leave `local_topic=""` to preserve the original topic in msg from remote broker.
+  - `qos`: Define the QoS in the subscribe packet.
+This is a must.

 - `max_parallel_processes`: Specifies the maximum number of parallel processes for handling outstanding requests.
 - `max_send_queue_len`: Specifies the maximum number of messages that can be queued for sending.
 - `max_recv_queue_len`: Specifies the maximum number of messages that can be queued for processing.